JeronTanKang/Forecasting-Equity-Risk-Premium/README.md

 ## Market-Timing Strategy

 Benchmark portfolio: static 60/40 with S&P 500 total return (equities) and IEF (intermediate U.S. Treasuries).
-The 60/40 mix is a widely used reference, offering diversification and drawdown mitigation and approximating a moderate-risk efficient allocation (e.g., Markowitz, 1952).
+The 60/40 mix is a widely used reference, offering diversification and drawdown mitigation and approximating a moderate-risk efficient allocation.

 Summary stats (annualized, evaluation period):